When fallen heroes don't come home

 "I just started screaming.
 I couldn't open the door," Theresa said tearfully.

-Just three months earlier, Theresa had given birth to a healthy baby boy.
+Just two months earlier, Theresa had given birth to a healthy baby boy.
 On deployment, Landon had called into the hospital room for the birth of his son, Hunter Jones.
 Their three had turned to four.
 "He could hear him [Hunter] cry," Theresa remembered.

 But on September 23, 2013, as Theresa looked at her 2-month-old son on a baby monitor, anxiously awaiting an update about her husband, the doorbell rang again.